Start at Ellsworth, graduate in Germany! (Das ist gut!)

 Ellsworth Community College is now partnering with the University of Cooperative Education, Bachelor Academy Sachsen in Germany to provide freshman and sophomore agriculture coursework on the ECC campus in Iowa Falls and junior and senior coursework at BA Sachsen in Germany!

-- First two years at ECC (Iowa Falls, Iowa) and two more years at BA Sachsen (Sachsen, Germany) gets you an associate’s degree in Farm Management or Agribusiness and bachelor’s degree in Agricultural Management that are recognized internationally!
+- First two years at ECC (Iowa Falls, Iowa) and two more years at BA Sachsen (Sachsen, Germany) gets you an Associate of Applied Science degree in Farm Management or Agribusiness and Bachelor’s degree in Agricultural Management that are recognized internationally!

 - Students must be proficient in the German language to attend BA Sachsen.
 German language classes can be taken at ECC before transferring, and supplemental tutoring is available.